coryodaniel/bonny/README.md

 ### Generating a dockerfile

 The following command will generate a dockerfile _for your operator_.
-This will need to be pushed to a docker repository that your kubernetes cluster can access.
+This will need to be pushed to a docker repository that your Kubernetes cluster can access.

 Again, this Dockerfile is for your operator, not for the pods your operator may deploy.